 You’re going to boil the pasta until just before al dente (about 6 minutes) and drain.
 Next, you add all the other ingredients into that same heavy bottomed pot or dutch oven, and stir until you get a creamy cheese sauce.

-You can use any combination of your favorite cheese.
+You can use any combination of your favorite cheeses.
 I used:

 - sharp cheddar